kristian-lange-tw/JATOS_docs_v3/pages/jatos.js-Reference.md

 ~~* `jatos.groupSessionData` - Group session data shared in between members of the group (see also [Three Types of Session Data](Three-Types-of-Session-Data.html))~~

+As of version 3 the group session data can be access via the `jatos.groupSession` functions

 ### Other variables